OliverSauren/AA_22_Team_14/README.md

                       - More and more detailed weather data (amount of rain, speed of wind)

 Notes and tips
     1. Make generous use of visualization techniques to clearly illustrate your findings and present them in an appealing fashion.
     2. Evaluate your methodology and clearly state why you have opted for a specific approach in your analysis.
-    3. Relate your findings to the real world and interpret them for non-technical audiences (e.g. What do the             coefficients in your regression model mean?, What does the achieved error mean for your model?, etc.)
+    3. Relate your findings to the real world and interpret them for non-technical audiences (e.g. What do the coefficients in your regression model mean?
+What does the achieved error mean for your model?, etc.)
     4. Make sure to clearly state the implications (i.e. the ”so what?”) of your findings for managers/decision makers.

 Main deliverable of this group project you are expected to submit the following documents:
-    1. A 5-page report (excl. figures, tables, cover page, executive summary, references and appendices) in .pdf           format detailing your answers to task 1-4 as well as any additional findings.
+    1. A 5-page report (excl. figures, tables, cover page, executive summary, references and appendices) in pdf-format detailing your answers to task 1-4 as well as any additional findings.
 The report should include: o	Cover page with informative title, team number and member names o	One-page executive summary: summarizes the entire report for a non-technical manager (the business problem, data, the analytics solution, implications and recommendations) o	Problem description (business goal and data mining goal) o	Data description o	Brief data preparation details (how your data were created from the raw data) and key charts.
 Details               can be provided in an Appendix.